Beaulieu means ‘beautiful place’ and our gardens aim to live up to that name!

 Mill Pond Walk

 Take a full circuit on the Monorail to return to North Station.
-If there are car enthusiasts among you, pop into World of Top Gear and the National Motor Museum.
+If there are car enthusiasts among you, pop into On Screen Cars and the National Motor Museum.
 Don’t miss the child-sized Royal Caravan, which was originally kept in the garden at Buckingham Palace.

 Behind North Station you’ll find the entrance to the Mill Pond Walk.
 You’ll see a canal on your right, which was created in the 1730s by John, 2nd Duke of Montagu and was originally part of an elaborate water feature.